cositools/cosi-data-challenges/README.md

   <summary>Extragalactic</summary>

 ## Extragalactic Data Challenges
+There is one Key Objective for Extragalactic science with COSI:
+1. Constrain geometries and emission processes in Active Galactic Nuclei (AGN) <br />

+While the main science goals for COSI are not directly related to many extragalactic sources, there is no doubt that COSI’s unique energy range will bring compelling new observations.
+We start exploring COSI’s extragalactic science capabilities in DC3.

 The tools needed to complete the Extragalactic challenges are demonstrated in the [Crab spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/continuum_fit/crab) and [Polarization (ASAD method)](https://github.com/cositools/cosipy/blob/develop/docs/tutorials/polarization/ASAD_method.ipynb) notebooks.

+### DC3 Goals:
+- Perform the image and spectral fit of AGN NGC 1068 to determine the flux in the COSI band and the coronal cut-off energy
+- Perform the image and spectral fit of AGN NGC 4151 to determine the flux in the COSI band and the coronal cut-off energy
+- Test whether COSI would be able to distinguish between the different  NGC 4151 spectral models
+- Measure MeV gamma-ray flux during the quasar 4C+21.35 flare and determine the duration of the flaring period
+- Fit the 4C+21.35 spectrum in the flaring and non-flaring state
+- Perform the image and spectral fit of quasar 3C 279
+- Measure the polarization fraction and angle of 3C 279 in the hard state

+We have simulated 4 extragalactic sources: 2 are steady state sources (NGC 1068 and NGC 4151), 1 transient source (4C+21.35), and 1 polarized source (3C 279).
+Access to the response files and the simulated source and background files, including the full Wasabi path, is detailed in the [data-products](data-products/README.md) page.

-**All challenges should use the same detector response file:** <br />
+**All challenges should use the same detector response files:** <br />
-ResponseContinuum.o3.e100_10000.b10log.s10396905069491.m2284.filtered.nonsparse.binnedimaging.imagingresponse_nside8.area.good_chunks.h5.gz <br />
+- ResponseContinuum.o3.e100_10000.b10log.s10396905069491.m2284.filtered.nonsparse.binnedimaging.imagingresponse_nside8.area.good_chunks.h5.gz <br />
-ResponseContinuum.o3.pol.e200_10000.b4.p12.s10396905069491.m441.filtered.nonsparse.binnedpolarization.11D_nside8.area.good_chunks.h5.gz (polarized sources) <br />
+- ResponseContinuum.o3.pol.e200_10000.b4.p12.s10396905069491.m441.filtered.nonsparse.binnedpolarization.11D_nside8.area.good_chunks.h5.gz <br />
-extended_source_response_continuum_merged.h5.gz (precomputed extended source response)  <br />

-The baseline model is a powerlaw with exponential cut-off from Bauer+2015: <br />
-Gamma=1.92, Ecut=200 keV; intrinsic flux 2-10 keV = 8.9e-10 erg/cm2/s

-### NGC 4151
+Note: the second response file is used for polarization analysis.

+### Steady state sources

 **Data Files:** <br />
+NGC_1068_3months_unbinned_data_filtered_with_SAAcut.fits.gz
 NGC_4151_bright_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />
 NGC_4151_EC200_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />
 NGC_4151_EC1000_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />
 NGC_4151_faint_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />

+**NGC 1068 Input Models:**  <br />
+The simulation for AGN NGC 1068 is based on the spectral analysis in [Bauer+2015](https://ui.adsabs.harvard.edu/abs/2015ApJ...812..116B/abstract).
+The source is located at $l = 17.2^{\circ}, b = -51.9^{\circ}$, and is modeled as a power law with a photon index of 1.92 and an exponential cut off at 200 keV.
+The intrinsic flux reported in [Bauer+2015](https://ui.adsabs.harvard.edu/abs/2015ApJ...812..116B/abstract) for the 2-10 keV band is $8.9 \times ^{-10} \ \mathrm{erg \ cm^{-2} s^{-1}}$, and we have simulated a total integrated flux of $1.5 \times 10^{-3}\ \mathrm{ ph \ cm^{-2} s^{-1}}$ (0.1 – 10 MeV).

-**Input Models:**  <br />
+**NGC 4151 Input Models:**  <br />
-The baseline model is a powerlaw with exponential cut-off. <br />

-flux in the 20-30 keV calibrated from NuSTAR observations: <br />
+NGC 4151 is a Seyfert galaxy which hosts one of the brightest AGN.
+For DC3, we have included 4 different spectral models for NGC 4151 which are all defined as a powerlaw with exponential cut off.
+From NuSTAR observations, with the flux calibrated in the 20-30 keV range, we have simulated two different cut-off energies based on the analysis presented in [Keck+ 2015](https://ui.adsabs.harvard.edu/abs/2015ApJ...806..149K/abstract): <br />
-NGC_4151_ec200: Gamma=1.75, Ecut=200 keV <br />
+- NGC_4151_ec200: Gamma=1.75, Ecut=200 keV <br />
-NGC_4151_ec1000: Gamma=1.75, Ecut=1000 keV <br />
+- NGC_4151_ec1000: Gamma=1.75, Ecut=1000 keV <br />

-flux calibrated from INTEGRAL observation of Lubinski+2010: <br />
+From INTEGRAL observations there are two cut-off energies and two power-law gamma factors to model two different states as presented in  [Lubinski+ 2010](https://ui.adsabs.harvard.edu/abs/2010MNRAS.408.1851L/abstract):
-NGC_4151_bright: Gamma=1.71, Ecut=264 keV <br />
+- NGC_4151_bright: Gamma=1.71, Ecut=264 keV <br />
-NGC_4151_faint: Gamma=1.81, Ecut=1000 keV <br />
+- NGC_4151_faint: Gamma=1.81, Ecut=1000 keV <br />

+The source is located at $l = 155.1^{\circ}, b = 75.1^{\circ}$ and has an integrated flux ranging from $6.8 \times 10^{-4}\ \mathrm{ph \ cm^{-2} s^{-1}}$ (NGC_4151_faint) to $3.7 \times 10^{-3}\ \mathrm{ph \ cm^{-2} s^{-1}}$ (NGC_4151_ec1000).

-### 4C+21.35
+### Transient source

 **Data Files:** <br />
 4C21p35_noflare_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />
 4C21p35_flare_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />

-**Input Models:**  <br />
+**4C+21.35 Input Models:**  <br />
-We present a lightcurve showing 2 states: a flaring state and a quiescent state.
-The Flaring state is defined every time in which the average flux is 3 times greater than the 16-years average flux (given by Fermi).
+We have included a simulation of quasar 4C+21.35 which has both a quiescent state simulation (noflare) and a flaring state in separate files.
+The lightcurve describing the quiescent flux and the flare is based on Fermi data, where the flaring state is initiated when the reported flux is 3x greater than the 16-years average flux.

-The two states come with two different spectra: both powerlaws with different indices:
-1. noflare = 1.6
-2. flare = 2.5

 The normalization is derived from the integrated flux in COSI energy band derived from the extrapolation of the Fermi-LAT log parabola function.
+The two states come with two different spectra: both powerlaws with different indices, where the non flaring state has = 1.6, and the flaring state has an index of 2.5.
+The flaring state has variable flux between 1838089680 < T < 1840422465, and is zero elsewhere, and the non-flaring state is the opposite, as seen in the light curve below.
+Combine these files to represent a 4C+21.35 flare with a different spectral model in the flaring state.

-### 3C 279
+### Polarized source

 **Data Files:** <br />
 3C279_3months_unbinned_data_filtered_with_SAAcut.fits.gz

-**Input Models:**  <br />
+**3C 279 Input Models:**  <br />
-The spectral data is for 3C 279 high, which represent the high state of the source, and the flux is increased by 100x its nominal value.
-The source is polarized with a polarization fraction of 19.62%, and a randomly chosen polarization angle of 45 degrees (in IAU convention).
+The spectral model for the DC3 simulation of quasar 3C 279 represents the high state of the source, where we have used a flux 100x its nominal value.
+The spectra is described is based on the model in  ______ [cite], with a total integrated flux of $1.2 \times 10^{-2} \ \mathrm{ph cm^{-2} s^{-1}}$.
+This is the same model as DC2, but we now include polarization.
+We have assumed a polarization fraction of 19.62% based on the results from ____ [cite], and a randomly chosen polarization angle of 45 degrees (in IAU convention).
+The source is located at $l = 305.1^{\circ}, b = 57.1^{\circ}$.